liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 Follow these steps:

 1. As an administrator, select the following link, which populates a help query in the admin center: [SharePoint Migration Throttle with 503](https://aka.ms/503MigrationThrottle).
 2. At the bottom of the pane, select **Contact Support**, and then select **New Service Request**.
 3. Leave **Description** blank.

-4. After the ticket has been created, ensure you provide the support agent with the following information:
+4. After the ticket's created, ensure you provide the support agent with the following information:
     - How much is left of your migration (x TB?).
     - Migration start and end date.
-    - Describe where you're migrating your content from, such as SharePoint Server, Box, Google Workspace Drive, File shares, etc.
+    - Describe where you're migrating your content from, such as SharePoint Server, Box, Google Workspace Drive, or file shares.
-    - Estimate the number of throttles (for example, x throttle per hour?) and when (specific time and date) did the throttling happened.
+    - Estimate the number of throttles (for example, x throttle per hour?) and when (specific time and date) the throttling happened.
     - Which migration tool you're using.
-For example, SPMT, ShareGate, Mover, etc.
+For example, SPMT, ShareGate, Mover, and so on.

 **Question: When migrating OneNote notebooks that contain attachments from SharePoint 2010 to SharePoint Online, all attachments greater than 100 KB are missing.**

 Answer: In SharePoint 2010, OneNote notebooks with attachments greater than 100 KB are put into a folder with a special content type that the SharePoint Migration Tool can't read.

 As a workaround, you can migrate your SharePoint 2010 data to SharePoint 2016, then use the SharePoint Migration Tool to migrate the data from SharePoint 2016 to SharePoint Online.

 ### How to open a Microsoft support ticket for other migration issues